Generic Name: levonorgestrel (LEE-voe-nor-JES-trel)

 - Diabetes patients - Levonorgestrel may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

-- Levonorgestrel should not be used in CHILDREN who have not had their first menstrual period; safety and effectiveness in these children have not been confirmed.
+- Levonorgestrel should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: